ScaledInference/Amp-JS-SDK/README.md

 6. AmpPageEnd: this is the event we will send when page refresh / close / go next or previous... etc (only those we can detect);
 7. AmpFocus: this is the event we will send when user change their focus into an iframe (mainly for ad click detection);
 8. AmpHooks: this enables the events specified inconfig.hooks to be caught by Amp.
-9. ExtraFeatures: this gathers observable session metrics to better calculate decisions based on your business metric goals.

 These can be overridden if you choose not to observe some or any of these.